prysmaticlabs/prysm/README.md

 ## Installation

-You can either choose to run our system via downloading our precompiled binaries, use docker, or use our build tool, Bazel **(Recommended)**.
+You can either choose to run our system via:

+- Downloading our Precompiled Binaries from our latest [release](https://github.com/prysmaticlabs/prysm/releases)
+- Use Docker
+- Use Our Build Tool, Bazel **(Recommended)**

 ## Run Our Pre-Compiled Binaries